csiro/stdm/stdm_spec_v0.1.md

         *   `web_retrieval`: Indicates the STDM might require web searches (subject to CONSTRAINTS and user approval).
         *   `code_interpreter`: Indicates the STDM might require sandboxed code execution (e.g., Python, JS) (subject to user approval).
 Sandboxed execution may involve temporary, isolated file operations within the sandbox.
 *   `PERSONA`: **(Optional)** Defines the LLM's interaction style, tone, role, or character.
 Works in conjunction with `CUSTOM_UI_DEFINITION`.
 Example: `"Adopt the persona of a patient tutor."`
-*   `CONTACT`: **(Optional)** Provides information on who to contact if a user has issues, concerns, or questions about the STDM's behavior or content.
+*   `CONTACT`: **(Required)** Provides information on who to contact if a user has issues, concerns, or questions about the STDM's behavior or content.
 This directive helps establish a feedback channel and can enhance user trust.
 Example: `"If you have any concerns about this STDM's operation or believe it is malfunctioning, please contact support@example.com with details of the STDM and the issue observed."`
 *   `CUSTOM_UI_DEFINITION`: **(Optional, Recommended)** Describes the UI structure, format, and/or persistent elements.
 Generally, the initial UI should be rendered immediately upon parsing the STDM, before subsequent interaction.
 Requires fallback instructions for less capable environments.
     *   **Format:** Textual Description, Markdown Template
     *   **Purpose:** Enables interactive menus, game interfaces, status displays, etc. Guides the LLM on presentation.